 Annual Report history

 One of my many hats for the past 4 years is to lead on the community interest company annual report and get it laid in the House of Commons and the House of Lords on time.
-I don’t do this alone, I have a partner in crime, Ann Hunt.
+I don’t do this alone, I have my colleague, Ann Hunt.

 Not just that, most importantly it is a team effort.
 Year after year, the 7 of us pull together to try to create the most interesting and dynamic report around.
 Not just for government but for the sector as a whole.